DocPrior/closures-assignment/scope_answers.md

 }
 console.log(smoothie);

-since blocks don't have there own scope, smoothie is still global here however, since determined is set to false, the if statement dosen't run and the value of smoothie is undefined, but smoothie is still being declared as a variable (same level as determined) but not assigned the string.
+since blocks don't have there own scope, smoothie is still a higher level variable  here however, since determined is set to false, the if statement dosen't run and the value of smoothie is undefined, but smoothie is still being declared as a variable (same level as determined) but not assigned the string.
 So logging smoothie returns undefined rather than erroring

 Rewrite: